 - Development will reduce vagrants on property.
 Currently there are signs on property of vagrants disturbing vegetation, making fires and posing a fire risk to area. - Alien Clearing as per NEMBA. - Rubble is being dumped on site.
 This will be prevented if there are permanent residents on site. - There are no aquatic features at risk on site. - The proposed development has been located to be as close as possible to the margin of the CBA1 area to avoid any fragmentation, as well as avoiding the drainage valley completely. - The development will provide jobs to the unskilled and semi-skilled market in terms of construction jobs. - injection of income flow into the economy for the construction phase - Injection of income flow into the economy for the operational phase by creating job opportunities - Currently there is no sewer reticulation in close proximity to the site.
 In light of this it is proposed that a package plant is installed to accommodate the sewerage generated on site.
-The BEPAC 5C is a system installed partially above ground, while the Kingspan Klargester Biodisc is installed below ground, instead of using septic tanks that the municipality is not in favour of.
+The BEPAC 5C is a system installed partially above ground, while the Kingspan Klargester Biodisc is installed below ground, instead of using conservancy tanks that the municipality is not in favour of. - 7,8% coverage of the property will be disturbed, the remainder of the property will remain natural.